usekarma/aws-iac/README.md

 1. Fork this repo and define your own components.
 2. Use `aws-config` to manage deployment inputs.
 3. Integrate with CI/CD to automate validation and deployment workflows.
+4. Use `scripts/deploy.sh` to safely apply or destroy individual components.